 Howdy!
 Thanks for dropping in today to see what’s new at Flawed yet Functional.
 I am a Type 1 Diabetic managing my blood sugar levels through diet, exercise, and healthy habits without additional insulin.
 Through an elimination diet called the Autoimmune Protocol, I’ve been able to identify the trigger of my autoimmune disease (gluten) as well as other gut irritants (dairy and eggs, so far!).
 While it might seem like I have nothing to eat, I assure you my diet is not only varied but extremely satisfying.
 Today, I’d like to show you my essentials for an AIP or Paleo pantry to give you ideas for alternatives if you are thinking of walking down the AIP or Paleo road.

-Non-gluten baking items spoil very quickly, so my list of necessary dry good is broken down into ones that are shelf stable and ones that are kept in the freezer.
+Non-gluten baking items spoil very quickly, so my list of necessary dry goods is broken down into ones that are shelf-stable and ones that are kept in the freezer.

 Other Baking Ingredients